Steneurytion morbosus

 Steneurytion morbosus is a species of centipede in the Geophilidae family.
-It was first described in 1877 by New Zealand naturalist Frederick Hutton.
+This species was first described in 1877 by New Zealand naturalist Frederick Hutton.
+Authorities would later deem Pachymeroides alter, Zelanion paucipes, and Zelanion similis to be junior synonyms.
+Some authorities do not include this species in the genus Steneurytion.

 Description

-The original description of this species is based on a pale reddish yellow specimen measuring 1.85 inches in length.
-This species has 39 to 41 segments.
+The original description of this species notes a pale reddish yellow body with a reddish brown head and a length of 1.85 inches.
+A more detailed description of the type material notes a female specimen with 39 pairs of legs and a maximum length of 43 mm.
+A more recent description of the species based on a larger sample reports 39 to 41 segments.
+The original descriptions of three junior synonyms, however, report 33, 37, and 39 pairs of legs.

 Distribution

 The species occurs in Victoria, south-eastern Australia, as well as in New Zealand.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter, soil and rotting wood.